Transfer Windows 7, 8, 10, 11 to New Hard Drive without CD [3 Ways]

 Choose Destination Partition

-3. Adjust some advanced settings like SSD Alignment and Sector by sector clone and then Start Clone.
-If the target disk is larger, you will see another feature - Make full use of disk space and it is checked by default to extend unallocated space to system partition.
+3. Adjust some advanced settings like SSD Alignment and Sector by Sector Clone and then Start Clone.
+If the target disk is larger, you will see another feature - Make full use of disk space and it is checked by default to extend unallocated space to the system partition.

 System Clone Preview Nochecked